matlerbru/login-server/README.md

 #### Setup

 To setup the system, clone the repository to a folder and type `sudo make install`.

-In the top of the makefile it is possible to set another name for the application and change the ssh port (default `login-server` and `21986`).

 To uninstall the application type `sudo make uninstall` inside the cloned folder.